FTM Tech Partners. Ferst to Market.

 Different scale.

-Two situations, far apart on revenue, identical underneath.
-The judgment is the same whether the company is funded and large or funded and small.
-These are representative scenarios, the shape of the problem and the shape of the work, not named engagements.
+Two founder-led companies, different stages, the same call underneath.
+The judgment doesn't change whether you just raised your A or you're heading into your B. These are representative scenarios, the shape of the problem and the shape of the work, not named engagements.

 The founder-led company that just raised